jsvenson/laravel-sass/README.md

 ## Installation & Usage

 Add this to your composer.json, please note that this is a **require-dev**, not a normal **require**.
-This devides real dependencies from ones you only need for local development.
+This divides real dependencies from the ones you only need for local development.

 ```json
 "require-dev": {